AndreaLVR/CAST/rust_random_access_PREVIEW/README.md

 4. The stream is then processed and "flushed" every $N$ rows, ensuring cleanly separated blocks.

 ### 2. Independent Row Groups
-Each chunk (or **Row Group**) is a fully self-contained CAST archive:
+Each chunk (or **Row Group**) is treated as a fully self-contained CAST archive:
 * It has its own **Dictionary** (the compressor state is reset for each block).
 * It contains its own locally optimized **Registry (Templates)** and **Variables**.
-* **Trade-off:** This independence allows random access but slightly reduces compression efficiency (~5-10% depending on the case) because patterns cannot be referenced across block boundaries.
+* **Trade-off:** This independence enables O(1) random access but implies a slight reduction in compression efficiency (~5%) compared to the "Solid Mode", as patterns cannot be referenced across block boundaries.

 ### 3. The Footer Index
 At the end of the file, CAST appends a **Metadata Footer** containing: